-We use non-GAAP gross margin and non-GAAP operating margin in conjunction with traditional U.S. GAAP measures to evaluate our financial performance.
-We believe that non-GAAP gross margin and non-GAAP operating margin provide our management and investors consistency and comparability with our past financial performance and facilitates period-to-period comparisons of operations.
+We use non-GAAP gross margin and non-GAAP loss from operations margin in conjunction with traditional U.S. GAAP measures to evaluate our financial performance.
+We believe that non-GAAP gross margin and non-GAAP loss from operations margin provide our management and investors consistency and comparability with our past financial performance and facilitates period-to-period comparisons of operations.

-Free Cash Flow and Margin
+Free Cash Flow and Free Cash Flow Margin